warriorone/DevCamp/HOL/dotnet/04-devops-ci/README.md

 We now have a Build Definition that will compile the application and create a package for deployment anytime code is checked into the repository, or a manual build is queued.

 ---

-## Exercise 5: Deploy code to an Azure Web App<a name="ex5"></a>
+## Exercise 4: Deploy code to an Azure Web App<a name="ex4"></a>

 In the ARM Template that was originally deployed, a web app was created as a development environment to hold a deployed .NET application.
 We will use this web app as a deployment target from VSTS.
 First, we need to prepare this web app for our application code.

-1. Visit the Azure Web App by browsing to the [Azure Portal](http://portal.azure.com), opening the `DevCamp` Resource Group, and select the Azure Web App resource that begins with `dotnetapp` before the random string.
+1. Visit the Azure Web App by browsing to the [Azure Portal](http://portal.azure.com), opening the `Corso-MS-Cloud` Resource Group, and select the Azure Web App resource that begins with `dotnetapp` before the random string.

     ![image](./media/2017-06-22_11_28_00.png)